I often hear from vocalists, “I cannot do abdominal breathing well. Can you give me some tips on how to improve this?”

 The size of the thyroid cartilage is proportional to the size of the neck, and if the thyroid cartilage is big, the neck looks big as well.

-This information does not just apply only to fat people, but many skinny people too also have big thyroid cartilage.
+This information does not just apply only to heavy people, but many light people too also have big thyroid cartilage.
 The resonance chamber is controlled by muscles and soft tissues.

 The conditions that need to be met to be able to make the resonance bigger, are flexibility of the middle constrictor and movement of the stylohyoid muscle.